TehTux/jh_captcha/Documentation/User/Index.rst

 .. note::

-    Note that the usage has only been tested in the powermail versions 7.4 and 8.2!
+    Note that the usage has only been tested in the powermail versions 8.2 and 10.4!
-    Most likely it will also work with later versions.
+    Most likely it will also work with other versions.

 Create a new field in your form, set a title ("Captcha" for example) and select the type "reCAPTCHA (jh_captcha)".
 Now the reCAPTCHA is ready!